guillain/ServiceDeskBot/README.md

 ## What is it?
 * Q&A bot integrated on redis db
 * DB can be loaded with csv file
+* User can be put in a new room with ServiceDesk (keyword: servicedesk)
 * Based on [node-flint](https://github.com/flint-bot/flint) (nodejs)

 ## HowTo